 This makes it much easier to visualize how the rug will fit before you buy.

-Common Rug Size Mistakes to Avoid
+Common Rug Size Mistakes

 - Buying a rug that’s too small